hrj/throb/README.md

 # throb

-`throb` is a parser combinator library that can offer completions to the input.
+`throb` is a parser combinator library that can offer completions to the (possibly incomplete) input string.

 It is suitable for parsing interactive input from a human user.